Timing closure

 Clocked synchronous circuit, logic gates, and path delay. tCLK1=tCLK2 have the same period. tsu / th: the set-up time and hold time of the register. tc-q / tc-q, cd: maximum and contamination (minimum) delay of the register. tlogic / tlogic, cd: maximum and contamination (minimum) delay of the combinational logic.

-Timing closure in VLSI design and electronics engineering is the iterative design process of assuring all electromagnetic signals satisfy the timing requirements of logic gates in a clocked synchronous circuit, such as timing constraints, clock period, relative to the system clock.
+Timing closure in VLSI design and electronics engineering is the iterative design process of assuring all signals satisfy the timing requirements in a clocked synchronous circuit.
 The goal is to guarantee correct data transfer and reliable operation at the target clock frequency.

-A synchronous circuit is composed of two types of primitive elements: combinatorial logic gates (NOT, AND, OR, NAND, NOR, XOR etc.), which process logic functions without memory, and sequential elements (flip-flops, latches, registers), which can store data and are triggered by clock signals.
-Through timing closure, the circuit can be adjusted through layout improvement and netlist restructuring to reduce path delays and make sure the signals of logic gates function before the required timing of clock signal.
+A synchronous circuit is composed of two types of primitive elements: combinatorial logic gates (NOT, AND, OR, NAND, NOR, XOR etc.), which process logic functions without memory, and sequential elements (flip-flops, latches, or registers), which can store data and are triggered by clock signals.
+Through timing closure, the circuit can be adjusted through layout improvement and netlist restructuring to modify path delays to make sure the outputs of logic gates arrive at the correct time relative to the clock signal.

-As integrated circuit (IC) designs become increasingly complicated, with billions of transistors and highly interconnected logic.
-The mission of ensuring all critical timing paths satisfy their constraints has become more difficult.
-Failed to meet these timing requirements can cause functional faults, unpredictable consequence, or system-level failures.
+integrated circuit (IC) designs have become increasingly complicated, with modern chips containing billions of transistors and highly interconnected logic.
+Every path in the design must satisfy its timing constraints, or the design may suffer from functional faults, unpredictable consequences, or system-level failure.

-For this reason, timing closure is not a simple final validation step, but rather an iterative and comprehensive optimization process.
-It involves continuous improvement of both the logical structure of the design and its physical implementation, such as adjusting gate's logical structure and refining placement and routing, in order to reliably meet all timing constraints across the entire chip.
+Timing closure is not a simple final validation step, but rather an iterative and comprehensive optimization process.
+It involves continual improvement of both the logical structure of the design and its physical implementation, such as adjusting gate's logical structure and refining placement and routing, in order to reliably meet all timing constraints across the entire chip.

 Overview

-In simple cases, the user can compute the path delay between elements manually.
-If the design is more than a dozen or so elements this is impractical.
-For example, the time delay along a path from the output of a D flip-flop, through combinatorial logic gates, then into the next D flip-flop input must satisfy (be less than) the time period between synchronizing clock pulses to the two flip flops.
-When the delay through the elements is greater than the clock period, the circuit will not function.
-Therefore, modifying the circuit to remove the timing failure (and eliminate the critical path) is an important part of the logic design engineer's task.
-Critical path refers to the longest path (in terms of delay) between two sequential elements in a design.
-It also defines the maximum delay in all the multiple register-to-register paths, and it must not be greater than the clock cycle time.
+Clocked digital circuits must meet certain constraints to ensure proper operation.
+For example, the time delay along each path from the output of a D flip-flop, through combinatorial logic gates, then into the next D flip-flop input must satisfy (be less than) the time period between synchronizing clock pulses to the two flip flops.
+If this constraint is not met, so the delay through the elements is greater than the clock period, the circuit will not function correctly.
+Therefore, modifying the circuit to remove any timing failures is an important part of the logic design engineer's task.

+The critical path refers to the longest path (in terms of delay) between any two sequential elements in a design.
+It defines the maximum delay of all register-to-register paths, and sets the minimum possible clock cycle time, which in turn limits the maximum speed of the chip.
+In simple design, the user can compute all possible path delays between elements manually, and adjust them until requirements are met.
+In modern designs with thousands to millions of elements this is impractical, and automation is required.